 An average of only 2.4 hours a day of direct staff care are provided in Mississippi nursing homes.
 Less than half the nursing homes in the state have above-average RN staffing levels.

 The low staffing level of Mississippi nursing homes when compared to the rest of the states put it in the 35th position.

 The final of the three factors which were health inspection reports placed the state in 32nd position overall with only a third of the state’s nursing homes getting above-average inspection reports.

 A separate report provided by Medicare paints an equally gloomy picture of Mississippi nursing homes.
 Of the 205 nursing homes in the state that are monitored through inspections and surveys by federal health inspectors, 63 were found to have had serious deficiencies and standards of care that resulted in harm to some of the homes’ residents.

 Contact a nursing home abuse attorney

 If you have a loved one in a Mississippi nursing home and suspect that the level of care your relative is receiving is inadequate or there is evidence of physical or mental neglect you should first approach the home’s management to determine what is going wrong.
 If you do not get a satisfactory response and you feel that your loved one has suffered through abuse or neglect, you should contact the Diaz Law Firm in Jackson for a free consultation.
-A personal injury attorney at the Diaz Law Firm may be able to assist in pursuing a legal claim against the home in order to obtain compensation that can help you improve the future living conditions of your relative.
+A personal injury attorney at the Diaz Law Firm may be able to assist in pursuing a legal claim against the home in order to obtain the compensation that can help you improve the future living conditions of your relative.
 You can contact the Diaz Law Firm in Jackson at 601-607-3456.